MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-approvals.md

 ms.custom: bap-template
 ---

-# Manage expense report approvals by using the Expense mobile app
+# Manage expense report approvals by using the Expense management mobile app

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_

-This article explains how to use the Expense mobile app to approve, reject, or delegate expense reports.
+This article explains how to use the Expense management mobile app to approve, reject, or delegate expense reports.

 When an expense report is submitted for approval in Microsoft Dynamics 365 Finance, the system adheres to preset workflow configurations.
 These configurations trigger the generation of work items that are assigned to the designated approvers.
 Approvers have the authority to review the expense report and take the required actions, based on their evaluation.
 These actions include approval, rejection, or delegation.